temporalio/temporal-jumpstart-java/docs/curriculum/Tests.md

 _Does your Workflow definition have conditional branches?_
 If so, mocking or stubbing the Activity definitions themselves can reduce test complexity by directly providing their results, allowing you to verify the branch paths.

-#### Replay Test
+### Replay Tests

 Recall that Temporal Workflow definitions must be non-deterministic.

 Also recall that Workflows are "replayed" at various times during your Application lifetime.

-This means we must verify that the state and behaviors meet expectations regardless of **how** it is executed.
+> This means we must verify that the state and behaviors meet expectations regardless of **how** it is executed.

+Your Workflow can build, pass all unit and functional tests, and ship to production just fine, but still bring your business to a halt because of Non-Determinism Errors.
+This incident will be now exacerbated by the _new_ Workflow Executions that have started in production while the previous versions were "stuck".

+The Temporal [WorkflowReplayer](https://docs.temporal.io/develop/java/testing-suite#replay) test facility is what you want to use to either verify or validate any production Workflow executions in your development or build pipeline.

+These types of tests are effectively a variant of "smoke" or "build validation" tests, so plug these tests in where you are currently performing these other tests; likely this is a step just before running your other unit or functional tests.
+You might also consider these tests *verification* tests and might put these in the developer workflow as early as a `git commit`.

+Regardless of your environment or where in the delivery process these appear, they are an important investment to your production quality.

+#### What to test

+The Replay tests should exercise history that was caused by various code paths through your Executions.
+If your Workflow Definition has conditional branches, loops, or timers, it makes sense to mirror the unit test cases that verify these scenarios with the execution histories _caused_ by those scenarios.